WE’RE HERE TO HELP

 Don’t delay, talk to us now

 At Anderson Gray Lawyers, we are happy to spend time hearing about all the matters affecting your dismissal from employment.
-If we think you have a genuine and legitimate claim, then our Brisbane unfair dismissal lawyers will be happy to help you out on a no win, no fee basis.
+If we think you have a genuine and legitimate claim, then our Brisbane unfair dismissal lawyers will be happy to help you out with a fee arrangement to suit your situation.